 Learn about our Special Buy Program and ever-changing inventory of in-stock carpeting, high-end brands at special buy pricing.
 Quantities are limited.
 Contact a designer to make an appointment.

 The four basic fibers used in carpets today all have their individual strengths.
 Even more importantly, they all make excellent carpets.
 Your ultimate choice will be determined by the characteristics that are most important to you.
-Although some styles are made of blends, most are made entirely of one of the following four fibers:
+Although some styles are made of blends, most are made entirely of one of the following fibers; Sisal, Jute, Nylon, Polypropylene, Polyester and Wool.

 A 100% plant based natural fiber, Sisal contains no toxins or chemicals.
 It is extracted from the long spiny leaves of the Agave plant.
 Environmentally conscious homeowners who strive to have an all natural and beautiful home choose sisal for area rugs and runners that have a high-end look and feel while holding less allergens.
 The weaving patterns often have variations like knots and color differences that only add to the charm and desirability of the carpeting.